Journalism -- Nevada

 Scope and Contents Includes materials relating to his time in journalism, especially with the Gannett newspaper corporation in Reno, Nevada; files relating to his oral history; speeches and writings; volumes of the University of Nevada, Reno's yearbooks; and miscellaneous items of historical interest given to him by various people.
 Includes some 1856 San Francisco items.
 Preliminary inventory available in the department.

 Abstract Brief biographical sketch of the career of journalist Mary Benton Smith who taught journalism at the University of Nevada, Reno, during World War II and was later head of the Nevada Associated Press Bureau.
-Created by Nita Spangler was a California resident who attendend the University of Nevada.
+Created by Nita Spangler was a California resident who attended the University of Nevada.
 Material from 1992.